iponom/doublet/README.md

 # doublet
-Command line utility for finding files with the same content in a directory
+Command line utility for finding files with the same content in a selected directory.